alanvardy/alan_vardy/posts/2022/09-10-graphite-stacked-prs.md

 main
 ```

 This workflow is possible but also very painful in many cases.
-For example, if commits are added or rebased in `branch_one`, `branch_two` and `branch_three` will often need to be rebased and any merge conflicts addressed.
+For example, if commits are added or rebased in `branch_one`, `branch_two` and `branch_three` will often need to be rebased and any merge conflicts must be addressed.
 Rebasing becomes lengthy every time we alter a commit in the middle of the stack.

 [Graphite](https://graphite.dev) makes the process of working with stacked PRs much easier.
 It can rebase and update a whole stack in one command, is much better at resolving rebases than the standard tooling, and works wonderfully in the terminal.